Let there be light 💡

 So flipping a light switch on and off should be about 2.84 calories 1, or about 12 Joules.

-I’ve drawn a graph that shows the exact points at which leaving the light on becomes more expensive than to turn off the light, in terms of energy (from left to right- LED, CFL, Halogen, Incandescent):
+I’ve drawn a graph that shows the exact points at which leaving the light on becomes more expensive than turning off the light, in terms of energy (from left to right: LED, CFL, Halogen, Incandescent):

 Efficiency of turning off the lights vs leaving the light open